 And even the east coast only slightly differs from the west.
 Tulum reaches the mid 70s to 80s while Baja California experiences the same temperature, with just a bit of downpour.

-Mexico Packing List for Winter
+Mexico Packing List for Fall and Winter

 Wandering around historical sites, like the Palacio de Belles Artes of Mexico City or Chacchoben of Costa Maya, requires a little bit more of a photogenic outfit.